-This vegan Mushroom Bourguignon is a heady melange of flavors and textures in a smooth, velvety sauce.
-It takes just 30 minutes, which means its perfect for a busy weeknight or a busier weekend.
-Serve over a bed of flat noodles or mashed potatoes for the perfect meal you'll be talking and thinking about for weeks to come.
-Also a gluten-free and nut-free recipe.
+Thyme and sage add deep, rich flavor to this creamy vegan Mushroom Bourguignon, made with a mix of crimini and shiitake mushrooms.
+It takes just 30 minutes to make, so it's perfect for a busy weeknight or a busier weekend.
+Serve over a bed of flat noodles or mashed potatoes.
+A gluten-free and nut-free recipe.

 Puttering around the other day, I stumbled across an episode of Julia Child cooking up Boeuf Burguignon on what appeared to be the first episode of her pioneering television show, The French Chef.
 I could watch Julia cooking all day any day, even if she almost always makes things I don't eat.
 But she usually sets off a craving, and this time it was for my vegan Mushroom Bourguignon.